 Everyone’s who has been put in jail has a story to tell.
 Why were you locked up?
 Were you fairly treated?
 What happened to you while you were locked up?
 How did you get along with the other inmates?
 Did going to jail affect your life?
 How?

 Click here to tell your story about Wyandot County Jail

 Did you meet some cool folks in jail?
-Do you want to throw a shout out to someone you met in jail?
+Do you want to send a message to someone you met in jail?
 Write your message below.

-Throw a shoutout to people still locked up at Wyandot County Jail
+Send a message to someone incarcerated at Wyandot County Jail

 Return To Main Menu